rjohnsen/hhc-2024/content/act3/elf-frostbit-decrypt.md

 52685b92ec2ae608c3fe1eedc3789953,e998a50d979ee2d7
 ```

-Appears to be a Symmetric Key and IV Pair.
-Heading over to Cyberchef to solve it, as it appear to be AES based:
+It looks to be a Symmetric Key and IV Pair.
+Heading over to Cyberchef to solve it, as it appear to be AES based (grepped the provided artefacts for well known algorithms):

 ![Cyberched decode](/images/act3/act3-frostbit-decrypt-7.png)